przadka/faf/README.md

 ## Contributing

 Contributions are welcomed!
-For detailed information about our code of conduct and the process for submitting pull requests, please read our [contribution guidelines](https://github.com/przadka/faf/CONTRIBUTING.md).

 ## License

 FAF is open-source software licensed under the MIT License.
-For more information, see the [LICENSE.md](https://github.com/przadka/faf/LICENSE.md) file.